 This course is an elective for students in Grades 11-12.
 Astronomy is the study of the universe above the Earth's atmosphere.
 In this course, students will study stars, motions of the sun, moon, and planets, and learn the constellations.
-Students will also learn history of astronomy, the birth, life and death of our solar system, our galaxy, the cosmos and current advancements in astronomy.
+Students will also learn the history of astronomy, rocketry and space travel.
+The birth, life and death of our solar system, our galaxy, the cosmos and current advancements in astronomy.

 This course is intended for students who have demonstrated a high level of self-motivation.
-Approval by the instructor is mandatory.
-Independent Study credit may not be used to satisfy a diploma requirement.
+Much of the work is project and lab based.
+Night observations (at home) will be required.